 If the matter cannot be resolved within the appropriate department and the student remains dissatisfied with the outcome, the concern can be addressed using our formal appeal process.
 The appeal is facilitated through the Office of Student Development using the following process:

 - Student completes the General Appeal form and submits to Student Development.
 The form must be relevant, factual and thorough.

 - Student Development staff will review the appeal.
 They may request clarification or supporting documents (if possible) from the student.

 - Student Development staff will communicate with the applicable departments or personnel.
 They will seek to resolve the matter using internal and established processes (i.e. committees, President’s Cabinet, etc.).
 If desired and deemed helpful to the process, the student may be asked to provide further clarification or participate in corresponding conversation(s).

 - Student Development staff will report back to the student with formal closure/resolution.
 This may

 Student Development will assure that all necessary entities are included in the formal appeal process.
 As such, the resolution of this process is considered final.

 For complaints and concerns within this category, please use the Student Development Appeal Form.

 Complaints against a University Employee

 If a student has a complaint against any University employee for matters not having to do with discrimination or harassment, the student shall first respectfully speak to the employee about it (as Jesus instructed in Matthew 18:15: “If your brother sins against you, go and show him his fault, just between the two of you”).
 If an acceptable resolution is not reached between the student and the employee, or if the student finds the employee unapproachable the student should speak to the employee’s supervisor.
-The Dean of Student Development or other Student Development personnel are available to assist and advise students in this process.
+The Vice President of Student Development or other Student Development personnel are available to assist and advise students in this process.